Ethics & Regulation Core

 Bio

 Kristin Harkins, MPH, serves as project manager and core navigator for the NIA IMPACT Collaboratory’s Ethics and Regulation Core.
 Kristin has extensive experience executing the day to day operations of research on ethical and social issues in late life cognitive impairment, and in the design and implementation of quantitative and qualitative studies.
-As research program manager, Kristin oversees the research and administrative activities of the Penn Program on Precision Medicine for the Brain (P3MB) and the Penn Medicine Division of Geriatric Medicine.
+As research program manager, Kristin oversees the research and administrative activities of the Penn Program on Precision Medicine for the Brain (P3MB).

 Link to Joffe, Steven profile page.